Energy & Water Appropriations

 Why this matters to you:

-Shallow Draft Commercial and Recreational Ports: These ports, home to fishing fleets, marinas and significant commercial and recreational facilities, are critical to the economic survival of their communities.
-Many have small populations, and thus provide employment for a significant proportion of community.
+Coastal Commercial and Recreational Ports: These ports, home to commercial fishing fleets, marinas and significant recreational facilities, are critical to the economic survival of their communities.
+Many of these ports serve small rural communities, and thus provide employment for a significant proportion of community.
+These federal waterways and jetties on the Oregon and Washington coasts serve some of the top fishing ports in the nation and support a vibrant fishing industry.
+For more information on the work PNWA is doing to advocate for these projects, click here.

 PNWA Supported Corps Projects